About the Rebuild Texas Fund

 What role did the OneStar Foundation play in the Rebuild Texas Fund?

 The OneStar Foundation housed and administered the Rebuild Texas Fund’s assets in coordination with the Michael & Susan Dell Foundation.
 In order to be as efficient as possible, the OneStar Foundation, along with the Michael & Susan Dell Foundation, covered all administrative and staffing costs associated with the fund’s efforts.
 The OneStar Foundation board of directors also reviewed and approved all projects for funding.
+The OneStar Foundation will shepherd the final Hurricane Harvey projects through 2021.

 Who received funding from the Rebuild Texas Fund?